ita-social-projects/Space2Study-node-BackEnd-mvp/README.md

 #### Step 3

-- 🔃 Create a new pull request using <a href="https://github.com/ita-social-projects/Space2Study-node-BackEnd-mvp/compare/" target="_blank">github.com/ita-social-projects/Space2Study-node-BackEnd-mvp</a>.
+- 🔃 Create a new pull request in this repository: <a href="https://github.com/ita-social-projects/Space2Study-node-BackEnd-mvp/compare/" target="_blank">github.com/ita-social-projects/Space2Study-node-BackEnd-mvp</a>.

 ---